swill/JiraMetadata/README.md

 1. If using tunnel: Check that the tunnel is still running
 2. If deployed: Run `forge deploy` again
-3. Clear browser cache or try incognito mode
+3. Clear browser cache or try incognito mode or use `Shift + Reload`
 4. Check `forge logs` for errors

 ### Tunnel not connecting